ongame-dev/frontend-challenge/README.md

 This is the Ongame front-end challenge.
 It is a generic example of what your daily life will be like.

 ## Prerequisites
-You should to know GIT, HTML, CSS and JavaScript.
+You should know GIT, HTML, CSS and JavaScript.

 ## Getting Started
 Fork this repository, it needs to stay on GitHub, available for everyone.